Do you want to know our favorite Blue Flag beaches? Then, keep reading. 😉

 Who would not want to live here?

-The places we choose are full of vitality.
-They are optimistic spaces, close, and open to multiple possibilities.
-Homes that you can design and live your own way, whatever it may be.
-Of course: nature and good weather are common to all. ☀ Doral Golf homes are perfect for all that.
+The places we choose at Sonneil are full of vitality.
+They are optimistic, accessible, and give rise to multiple possibilities.
+Homes that you can design and enjoy in your own way, shaping your new life, whatever it may be.
+Bear in mind that nature and good weather are shared with everyone. ☀ Doral Golf homes are perfect for this combination.

-We could write an entire blog about Doral Golf homes, but we have chosen the five main reasons why we are obsessed with this development.
-What do you think?:
+We could dedicate an entire blog to Doral Golf homes, but we have chosen the top five reasons why we are obsessed with this development.
+So what do you think?

-Of course, golf.
-Do you want to play golf as badly as we do?
-A golf course on the Costa del Sol is the best place to do it!
-This part of Malaga has the best golf clubs in the world.
-What better than playing right next to your home?!
-Doral Golf Residences’ homes are in the heart of Estepona Golf, known for its well presented and wide fairways.
+Obviously, golf.
+Do you want to golf as much as we do?
+The Costa del Sol has the best golf clubs in the world.
+What’s better than getting back to the course right next to home?
+Doral Golf Residences are in the heart of Estepona Golf, known for its well presented and wide fairways.
 Its greens are the envy of the other courses on the coast.
-Toast, coffee and let’s play!
-Also, the golf courses of Valle Romano, Doña Julia and Finca Cortesin are 10 minutes away by car.
-Be aware, Tiger.
+A piece of toast, a cup of coffee and off you go!
+As if that were not enough, the golf courses of Valle Romano, Doña Julia and Finca Cortesin are a ten minute drive away.
+You better start praying, Tiger.

 Green, green, green.
-If there is something that characterizes Doral Golf Residences it is the surroundings and the views.
+If something characterizes Doral Golf Residences is the surroundings and the views.
 We love nature and that is why we want you to live surrounded by it.
-At Doral Golf, outdoor spaces are the main characters.
+At Doral Golf, outdoor spaces are the protagonists.
 The good weather on the Costa del Sol deserves it!
-Here, the interior-exterior connection is sought with large windows to make the most of natural light.
-The landscaped areas are perfect for your morning or evening walks.
+Here, we look for the indoor-outdoor connection, with large windows in the homes to make the most of natural light.
+The garden areas are perfect for your morning or evening walks, always surrounded by vegetation.
 Breathing the air in this area of Estepona should be prescribed by doctors!

 What home do you need?
 We know that everyone needs a different type of home, adapted to their needs and future plans.
 Therefore, the Doral Golf Residences homes are designed to give you what you are looking for.
 Independence, family life, a relaxed retirement… There are 79 homes with 1, 2, 3 and 4 bedrooms to choose from.
 All the houses have spacious rest rooms, as well as a kitchen furnished and equipped with a telescopic hood, oven, microwave and ceramic hob and built with the highest quality materials.
-Individual hot and cold air conditioning system, fitted wardrobes, double glazing, armored access door… Everything is designed for you to live the life you are looking for.
+Individual hot and cold air conditioning system, fitted wardrobes, double glazing, armored access door… Everything has been designed to give you the life you are looking for.

 Just relax.
 You deserve it.
-We all get stressed sometimes.
-But coping with stress by swimming in the pool or taking a nap in the solarium sounds pretty good, right?
-The garden areas and the communal pool overlooking the golf course are the perfect place to forget about problems, even for a little while.
+We all get stressed out sometimes.
+But coping with stress by swimming in the pool or taking a nap in the solarium sounds pretty good, doesn’t it?
+The garden areas and the communal swimming pool overlooking the golf course are the perfect place to forget about any problems, even if is just for a little while.

 Costa del Sol is your place.
-Malaga coast is known worldwide for its quality of life, its more than 300 days of sunshine a year and the small paradises that make it up.
+The coast of Malaga is internationally known for its quality of life, its more than 300 days of sunshine a year and the small paradises that make it up.
 Can you imagine living here?
-In addition to golf days, very close to your home you can enjoy beaches and coves for all tastes: Arroyo Baquero Beach, Bahía Dorada Beach and La Galera Beach.
-And why not?
-Visit areas that seem like something out of a painting, white villages like Frigiliana, the impressive Malaga… all accompanied by an irresistible gastronomy based on fish and vegetables.
-We will never get tire of Malaga espetos (fresh sardines, skewered and cooked over a pit of coals).
+In addition to the days spent golfing, you can enjoy beaches and coves for all tastes very close to your home: Arroyo Baquero Beach, Bahía Dorada Beach and La Galera Beach.
+But why not visiting places that seem to have been taken out of a painting?
+White villages like Frigiliana, the impressive Malaga… all accompanied by an irresistible gastronomy based on fish and vegetables.
+We will never get tired of Malaga espetos (fresh sardines, skewered and cooked over a pit of coals).